Topeka Tax Rebate Program: Assistance for Seniors Facing Financial Challenges

 Although Social Security recipients saw a 3.2 percent increase in their benefits this year due to the cost of living adjustment, many feel it is not enough to cover their living expenses due to inflation.

-“The lower COLA for 2024 means that the increase in Social Security payments could be insufficient to keep up with the rising costs of essential goods and services,” warned Jonathan Rosenfeld, founder of Rosenfeld Injury Lawyers, who regularly represents old people.
+“The lower COLA for 2024 means that the increase in Social Security payments might be insufficient to keep up with the rising costs of essential goods and services,” warned Jonathan Rosenfeld, founder of Rosenfeld Injury Lawyers, who regularly represents old people.

 Since older adults typically face higher health care expenditures and living costs compared to the general population, the adjustment is likely not enough.